- About Us

 We are the General Medical Practice based in Ormiston in East Lothian offering a wide variety of Primary Care services.
-We are committed to providing holistic medical care of the highest quality delivered by our team of dedicated GPs, Nurse Practitioner, Practice Nurse and affiliated staff.
+We are committed to providing holistic medical care of the highest quality delivered by our team of dedicated GPs, Practice Nurse and affiliated staff.
 We value continuity of care with patients, often getting to know several different generations of one family.
 We also greatly value being part of the local community in Ormiston and surrounding areas.
 We hope that you find this website informative, and that it provides you with an insight into our Practice and the services that we offer.
 We are always looking for ways to improve our services and the health and safety of the people of Ormiston and its surroundings.
 Our services may change over time.
 We will communicate any significant changes by newsletters, notices in the waiting room and our website.
 Please check for any changes and updates from time to time.

 Ormiston Medical Practice

 Wednesday 8.00 am - 1.30pm & 3.00 pm - 6.00 pm